 This austere, simple building marks the beginnings of the dominance of Western civilization in the late 15th century.

-The oldest town in Cape Verde
+The oldest town in Cabo Verde

 Santiago island was discovered by Portuguese in 1460 and soon after - in 1466 - there was established the first town, which was then named - Ribeira Grande (now - Cidade Velha).
-There were no native people in Cape Verde.
+There were no native people in Cabo Verde.

 Ribeira Grande was the first European outpost in tropics, a vague beginning of the dominance of Western civilization.